SchwarzSchlange/KMLang/README.md

 ```

-I was too lazy to remove parameters after function call because they will be permenant :(
+I was too lazy to remove parameters after function call therefore they will be permenant :(

 ### Used Library to Math Parse : org.mariuszgromada.math.mxparser | http://mathparser.org
 I downloaded from Nuget